ShaunLinTW/Voice_Assistant_Jarvis_Based_on_ChatGPT_API/README.md

 ![Jarvis](https://upload.wikimedia.org/wikipedia/en/e/e0/J.A.R.V.I.S._%28MCU%29.png)

 ## Getting Started
-In order to start this project, you need to install the following package:
+In order to start this project, you need to run the following code in your command to install the package:
 ```
 pip install openai
 ```